neomatrix369/meterian-scanner-docker/README.md

 # Meterian Scanner Docker Container

-Scan for vulnerabilities in your project using the Meterian Scanner Docker container
+Scan for vulnerabilities in your project using the Meterian Scanner Docker container.

+You can do this without having to install any dependencies needed for the Meterian Scanner client to run, and the scan happens in an isolated environment i.e. inside the Docker container.

 The Meterian Scanner docker container is available on [Docker Hub](http://hub.docker.com) under under [meterianbot](https://hub.docker.com/u/meterianbot), and is called [meterianbot/meterian-scanner-docker](https://hub.docker.com/r/meterianbot/meterian-scanner-docker).

 ## How to use the docker container

-- Use an environment variable by the name METERIAN_API_TOKEN containing the secret Meterian token:
-    - Create an account or log into your account on http://meterian.com
-    - Create an new secret API token from the dashboard
-    - Create an environment variable by the name METERIAN_API_TOKEN containing this token
-    - This is a one off setup for a given environment
-- Place yourself into a project that you wish to scan
-- Use the below command to execute the container:
+- It is as simple as running the below command:
 ```bash
     docker run -it                                          \
            --volume ${PWD}/:/workspace/                     \